About Material

 2-350-1 Ryogae-machi, Fushimi-ku, Kyoto City, Kyoto Prefecture 612-8082

-© 2024 Production, wholesale and retail of Go and Shogi equipment Kyoto Ohishi-Tengudo .
+© 2024 Production, wholesale and retail of Go Game and Shogi equipment Kyoto Ohishi-Tengudo .
 All rights reserved.

 produced by